andrei-lazarov/tuya-zigbee-switch/docs/updating.md

 # Updating

 This page describes updating supported devices OTA (both converting from original firmware and version bumps).
+Open the **Outline** (table of contents) from the top right.

 > [!CAUTION]
 > OTA flashing and updates from the main branch are generally safe.